 $8,000 (LMV) - $4,000 (debit) = $4,000 (equity)

-The investor purchases $8,000 of stock (100 shares x $80) in their margin account.
-The investor must deposit 50% of the overall purchase or $2,000, whichever is greater.
-50% of the overall purchase is the greater of the two, so the investor deposits $4,000.
-The other $4,000 is borrowed from the broker-dealer, which is reflected in the debit.
+The investor buys $8,000 of stock (100 shares × $80).
+Under Regulation T, the investor must deposit the greater of 50% of the purchase price or $2,000.
+Here, 50% is larger, so the investor deposits $4,000.
+The remaining $4,000 is borrowed from the broker-dealer, which shows up as the debit.

 $12,000 (LMV) - $4,000 (debit) = $8,000 (equity)